-For a more detailed description of the derivative instruments we use, our accounting for derivatives, our objectives for using them and other information, see Note 11.
+For a more detailed description of the derivative instruments we use, our accounting for derivatives, our objectives for using them and other information, see Note 12.

 Use of Estimates.
-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and costs.
+The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and costs.
 These estimates are based on management's knowledge of current events, historical experience and various other assumptions that are believed to be reasonable under the circumstances.
 Accordingly, actual results may be different from these estimates and assumptions.